simple-frontend-dev/automated-end-to-end-tests-example/README.md

 > Add a Github Actions workflow? y
 > Install Playwright browsers? y

-The CLI added folders to our .gitignore configuration, packages to our dev dependencies and a created the following files:
+The CLI added folders to our .gitignore configuration, packages to our dev dependencies and created the following files:

 - `playwright.config.ts` which is Playwright's configuration file
 - `demo-todo-app.spec.ts` in `test-examples` which contains an advanced use case for a todo app covering most of large apps use cases.
 We will ignore this file but you can use it as a quick reference later
 - `example.spec.ts` in e2e-tests which is where we will write our main tests for this demo

-2. We update `playwright.config.ts`
+2. Update `playwright.config.ts`

-For starters, let's focus on the simplest setup to make sure our website is up and running and its core functionality is running so we will remove tests for firefox and webkit for now under projects, comment them out.
+For starters, let's focus on the simplest setup to make sure our website is up and running with its core functionality so we will remove tests for firefox and webkit for now under projects, comment them out.

-We will add a BASE_URL env variable, under use add the following:
+Add a BASE_URL env variable, under use add the following:

 ```javascript
 use: {